 If a business has avoided Reputation Management here are some statistics, you can share with them:

-- 92% of consumers regularly or occasionally read online reviews (BrightLocal)
+- 86% of consumers read online reviews for local businesses (BrightLocal)

 - 90% of participants said positive online reviews influenced their buying decision and 86% said their decision was influenced by negative reviews (Zendesk)